sandwichpuissant/Unity-VAT/README.md

 Vertex Texture Animation tool for Unity

-_Disclaimer: I made this quickly and it might be confusing or/and contains mistakes, use it at your own risk!
+_Disclaimer: I made this quickly and it might be confusing or/and contains mistakes, it's a small simple tool, use it at your own risk!
 Also you should be a bit familiar with Unity and ShaderGraph._

 <details>
   <summary>Comprehensive explanation</summary>